sandrosage/kspace-diffusion/README.md

-# kLD-MRI: Latent Diffusion in k-Space for Accelerated MRI Reconstruction
+# kLD-MRI: K-space latent diffusion for Accelerated MRI

 This repository contains the official implementation of **kLD-MRI**, a framework that explores the application of *latent diffusion models directly in k‑space* for accelerated MRI reconstruction.
 It includes tools for dataset preprocessing, first‑stage autoencoder training, latent diffusion modeling, and the evaluation pipeline.